Indhu2024/Website/README.md

   - **Health Probe**: Set up to monitor the health of the VMs and ensure traffic is routed only to healthy VMs.

 ### 6. Testing and Accessing the Website
 - After the load balancer deployment, the website became accessible via the frontend IP of the load balancer.
-Users can interact with **Closet.AI** to generate outfits from their clothing uploads.
+Users can interact with **Healthcare Services** to generate outfits from their clothing uploads.

 ## How to Use Closet.AI

-1. Upload your shirt and pant images.
-2. The system will generate multiple outfit combinations for you to choose from.
-3. Explore the generated outfits and get inspired to pick your favorite ensemble.
+### 1. Health Tracker
+**Steps and Calories Burned:**
+ - Input: Users can enter the number of steps they have taken.
+ - Output: The website calculates and displays the number of calories burned based on the entered steps.

+**Sleep Tracker:**
+ - Input: Users can provide details on the number of sleep hours and the quality of their sleep.
+ - Output: The system offers personalized suggestions to improve sleep quality, based on the provided data.

+### 2. Fitness Regime:
+**Workout Guides:**
+ - Categories: Input categories that include cardio, strength training, and flexibility exercises.
+- Content: Each workout type is accompanied by:
+  - An image demonstrating the exercise.
+  - A step-by-step description of how to perform the exercise correctly.

+### 3. Nutrition Planner
+**Meal Planning:**
+ - Input: Users select a day of the week.
+ - Output: Displays a set of healthy food options for all three meals (breakfast, lunch, and dinner) for the selected day.
+ - Additional Information: Includes tips for healthy eating and alternate food options.

 ## Azure Services and Tools Used